Raven-150/Blue95VS/README.md

 ![main-screenshot](https://blue95.neocities.org/screenshot-winamp.png)

 Blue95 is a modern and lightweight desktop experience that is reminiscent of a bygone era of computing.
 Based on Fedora Atomic Xfce with the [Chicago95](https://github.com/grassmunk/Chicago95) theme.
-My adjustments are to make it more personalized to myself and adding more functionalityt for gaming and programming.
+My adjustments to this are to make it more personalized to myself and adding more functionalityt for gaming and programming.

 [Screenshots](./SCREENSHOTS.md) | [Documentation](https://blues.win/95/docs)